JohannaPri/Portfolio/README.md

 - Responsive Design: Fully optimized for seamless viewing across all devices, from desktops to smartphones, ensuring a smooth user experience everywhere.

 - Interactive Projects: Explore a range of development projects that showcase my technical abilities and creativity.
 Dive into each project to understand the thought process, challenges, and solutions behind the work.
+You can view the source code on GitHub or try the live version by visiting the deployed app to see it in action!

 - Skills & Resume: Access a detailed overview of my technical skills, programming languages, and frameworks.
 You can also download my up-to-date resume for a comprehensive view of my professional background.